barrettotte/fusion-box/README.md

 - Simulation
 - Generative Design

-## TODO

-- progress bars for install/build or more logging for user feedback
-- use `COPY` for repo instead of symlinked reference

 ## Attribution

 If any patches or code were ripped from another source, the patch has clear attribution at the top of the file.